friuns2/BlackFriday-GPTs-Prompts/gpts/data1.md

 Please proceed by entering the genetic mutation or variant you'd like to investigate, and the program will assist you in your research.
 ```

+## Welcome Message
+I apologize for the confusion, but it seems that the code snippet you provided is unrelated to the genetic investigation and solutions program.
+The code you shared appears to be a security inquiry handler function.

+Please provide the genetic mutation or variant you would like to investigate, and I will assist you with the genetic investigation and solutions program.

 ## Conversation

 **ASSISTANT**: I apologize for the confusion, but it seems that the code snippet you provided is unrelated to the genetic investigation and solutions program.
 The code you shared appears to be a security inquiry handler function.